-Kiwi fruits are available in green and golden colours.
+Kiwi fruits are available in green and golden colors.
 The green kiwi fruit provides 92.7 mg (155% of DV) of vitamin C per 100 gm of fruit.
-In addition to vitamin C these fruits are rich in potassium and copper.
+In addition to vitamin C, these fruits are rich in potassium and copper.

-It is known as Indian gooseberry which contain very high level of vitamin C. Just 100 gm of amla has 62.95mg of vitamin C which is equivalent to daily recommended level of C vitamin.
+It is known as Indian gooseberry which contains a very high level of vitamin C. Just 100 gm of amla has 62.95mg of vitamin C which is equivalent to the daily recommended level of C vitamin.

 These fruits form an excellent source of vitamin with 100 gm. of the fruits providing 301% of D.V of vitamin C. This fruit should ideally be consumed as a juice.

 How to consume?
-This fruit is consumed in juice form, as fresh fruits, in jams, in desserts and so on.
+This fruit is consumed in juice form, like fresh fruits, in jams, in desserts, and so on.
 Cherries are very tasty and are hence a good choice for kids too.

 About 10 gm of coriander powder provides 56.7 mg i.e. 95% of RDA.
 Coriander is generally used as a spice and in some parts in decoction form.
 You could probably make a powder of coriander seeds by dry roasting and grinding them at your home and then use it in cooking.